Mysore Dasara: Other programmes

 On all the 10 days of Dasara, various music and dance concerts are held in auditoriums around Mysore city.
 Musicians and dance groups from all over India are invited to perform on this occasion.
 Another attraction during Dasara is the Kusti Spardhe (wrestling-bout) which attracts wrestlers from all around India.
 There are other events at bannimantap where various groups do bike parades etc.

 Controversy

 The Dasara procession has faced increasing pressure from activists and campaigners to end its controversial use of elephants.
 Procession elephants, as well as their handlers known as 'mahouts', have died from several shocking incidents over the years.

 In 2018, leaked footage from the elephants' training ground showed an elephant swaying in distress.
 International press labelled the video "heartbreaking", and reported on how the elephants must undergo two months of "rigorous training" in order to perform in the procession.

+The Government's decision to invite the Booker Prize laureate Banu Mushtaq to kick off the 2025 Mysore Dasara celebrations involving pooja to Goddess Bhuvaneshvari was met with opposition and when a video of her criticizing the devotion of the Kannada language in the form of Goddess Bhuvaneshwari went viral.
+Petitioners filed court cases regarding religious incompatibility between her and Dasara, a historically Hindu festival but the petitions were dismissed by the Courts.